Wishing you knew more about Aboriginal culture? Search no more.

 Aboriginal businesses: unique challenges, but a secret skill helps succeed

 In 2006, 6% of Aboriginal people aged 15-64 years were self-employed; around one-third the rate for non-Aboriginal people in this age range (16%).
 The overwhelming majority operated in construction (26%), followed by transport, postal and warehousing (9%) and retail (7%).

 Most of the top 500 Aboriginal corporations operate in health and community services (40%), employment and training (26%) and land management (17%).

 With Australian media blasting out negative news about Aboriginal people it is difficult listening to the quiet stories of Aboriginal success in business.
 But they are everywhere, like refreshing oases dotting a dry media desert.

-Many Aboriginal businesses have only formed in the early 2000s, and their stories are seldom told.
+Thus many Aboriginal businesses have only formed after that time, and their stories are seldom told.
 The biggest challenge is educating local markets that Aboriginal businesses can add significant value to the economic landscape.

 "Aboriginal people are succeeding in all sorts of things and we are trying to put these stories out there,” says Wayne Denning, a Birri Gubba man and Managing Director of Brisbane-based Carbon Creative agency.
 “We are working to initiate stories and ideas and being a leader in the way we do business."